rc1/NestedView/README.md

 2. An experiment.
 3. Adds it self to `Backbone` if not being required using the module pattern.
 4. Subclasses need to call `Backbone.NestedView.prototype.set.call(this, options);`
+5. `activatedTransition` and `deactivatedTransition` are no-ops, see comments for jQuery usage.
-5. Not ready for production.
+6. Not ready for production.
-6. An experiment.
+7. An experiment.